 So, keeping your mouth healthy is a great first step in keeping your whole body healthy!

-Strategies for Good Dental Health in the Golden Years
+How to Prevent Dental Problems in the Golden Years

 Brush Twice a Day, but Don’t Rush It